20 Foods Nutritionists Kick Out of Their Kitchens—And You Should, Too

 Flavored Coffee Creamer

-"I avoid flavored coffee creamers because they are filled with fake ingredients that can do more harm than the flavor is worth: trans fats, artificial sweeteners, carrageenan and artificial coloring," says Gina Consalvo, MA, RD, LDN, Pennsylvania-based owner of Eat Well with Gina.
-"Over time, your morning shot of non-dairy creamer can raise dangerous LDL cholesterol levels and increase the risk of blood clots and heart attack.
+"I avoid flavored coffee creamers because they are filled with fake ingredients that can do more harm than the flavor is worth: trans fats, artificial sweeteners, carrageenan, and artificial coloring," says Gina Consalvo, MA, RD, LDN, Pennsylvania-based owner of Eat Well with Gina.
+"Over time, your morning shot of non-dairy creamer can raise dangerous LDL cholesterol levels and increase the risk of blood clots and heart attack."

-Zero Belly Tip: “Lighten your coffee with a half and half that only lists milk and cream as ingredients," she says.
+Instead of reaching for that creamer, Consalvo recommends adding half and half to your morning joe.
+"Lighten your coffee with a half and half that only lists milk and cream as ingredients," she says.

 "Nutella is one of those foods that people believe to be healthy because it contains a nut," says Kaufman.
-"But check the ingredients: spreads like Nutella are primarily sugar and palm oil, with almost no actual nuts involved.
+"But check the ingredients: Spreads like Nutella are primarily sugar and palm oil, with almost no actual nuts involved.
 With over 20 grams of added sugar and only two grams of protein, the spread just winds up at your waist."